Career night by Breanna Hughes leads the way

 During her undergraduate career as Megan McCunniff, she led Utah to four national titles from 1981-84 and was a three-time NCAA individual champion, winning the all-around title in 1983 and 1984, and the vault title in 1984.
 She finished her career as a 12-time first-team All-American.
 Her senior year, she won the Broderick Award, recognizing her as the country's top collegiate woman gymnast.

 Her gymnastics background landed her an acting part as gymnast Jo Ellen Carter in the 1985 movie "American Anthem," Also in 1985, she was one of 10 former gymnasts chosen by the National Aeronautics and Space Administration (NASA) to participate in a study on motion sickness.

 The Cedar Falls, Iowa, native graduated from Utah in 1985 with a bachelor's degree in public relations.
 She and husband Greg have two sons, Montana and Dakota.
-Montana is pursuing an MBA from Utah and Dakota is a student manager for the gymnastics team and a senior at the U.
+Montana is pursuing an MBA from Utah.
+Dakota is the director of player personnel for the Utah gymnastics team.